The-Marcy-Lab-School/marcy-curriculum-docs/mod-5-servers/7-rest-crud-api.md

 ## Making A RESTful API

 We now have an application that can create new fellows and read the full list of fellows that have been created!
-Try clicking on a fellow in the list and, thanks to React Router, we are redirected to the `FellowDetails` page.
+Our app also shows **Edit** and **Delete** buttons next to each fellow in the list.

-Now, we now want to add the following features to the `FellowDetails` page
+Now, we want to add the following features:

-* View the details (name and id) of the chosen fellow
-* Update the name of the chosen fellow
+* Update the name of a fellow
-* Delete the chosen fellow from the database
+* Delete a fellow from the list

 Before we go into the code for adding these features, we need to talk about designing our endpoints according to **REST** (**Re**presentational **S**tate **T**ransfer).